Health screening - men - ages 40 to 64

 You should have an annual screening for lung cancer with low-dose computed tomography (LDCT) if:

 - You are age 50 to 80 years AND

 - You have a 20 pack-year smoking history AND

 - You currently smoke or have quit within the past 15 years

 - If you are age 50 to 70 and have risk factors for osteoporosis, you should discuss screening with your provider.

-- Risk factors can include long-term steroid use, low body weight, smoking, heavy alcohol use, having a fracture after age 50, or a family history of osteoporosis.
+- Risk factors can include long-term steroid use, low body weight, smoking, heavy alcohol use, having a fracture after age 50, or a family history of hip fracture or osteoporosis.

 During your exam, your provider may ask you about:

 - Safety, such as use of seat belts and smoke detectors

 PROSTATE CANCER SCREENING